steverhall/steverhall.github.io/src/content/blog/calmer-product-launches.md

 I'm thinking about agent leverage and scale all wrong.
 My workflow has been primarily a process of prompting AI with a task, and waiting until it completes...with some exceptions.
 Leveraging dozens of agents simultaneously is my new workflow goal.
 This is a substantial change of mindset.

+## Agent history

+How something was created needs documentation.
+Capturing agent activity for both refinement and future context is critically necessary.

+## Self hosting

+I need a way of hosting services created by AI, even temporary ones, that are lightweight, secure, and simple to stand-up and tear down.
+There are numerous services that I need once in very great while, and certainly can't justify paying for them.
+So, I end up using a disabled free-tier, or some ad-supported monstrosity.
+With a couple dollars of tokens, some of these could be created on the fly, used, and put on the shelf.